-POLI:310 Political Psychology.
+POLI-310 Public Opinion and Political Psychology

-This course explores the psychological dimensions of politics and serves as a basic introduction to political psychology.
-It focuses on a broad range of issues that deal with how ordinary citizens make sense of their political surroundings and how their understandings of the political world are linked to their political beliefs and behaviors.
-In addition, the course analyzes political leaders and investigates how their personalities, beliefs and emotions affect decisions they make.
-The course also covers relevant issues in mass political behavior such as media, voting and tolerance.
-Prerequisite: Sophomore standing or instructor's permission.
-Either POLI:111 or PSYC:101 is recommended.
+This course examines the psychological dimensions of politics, with a particular focus on how citizens make sense of their political surroundings and how their understandings of the political world are linked to their political beliefs and behaviors.
+Topics include the effects of personality, the role of emotion and reason, the nature of mass decision-making, and the impact of the media on other sources of information.
+Prerequisite: Sophomore standing.
+POLI-111 is recommended but not required.
 4 SH.
 CC: Interdisciplinary.